From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Introduction

 \section{Introduction}

-As scalable quantum technologies advance, the demands on the physical platforms used increase.
-Specifically, coherence properties often limit performance, necessitating new methods to enhance this parameter.
-One approach is to operate at extremely low temperatures.
-Rare-earth ions embedded in crystal matrices are renowned for their exceptional optical coherence properties, even at standard cryogenic temperatures of 3-4 K, exhibiting record-narrow optical linewidths for solid-state emitters.
-For example, spectral hole burning techniques can produce optical structures with linewidths below a few kHz, making them a viable alternative to ultrastable cavities in optical frequency metrology~\cite{Julsgaard2007,Thorpe2011,Galland2020_OL,Lin2023_OE,Lin2024_PRL}.
-Additionally, rare-earth ion systems are used in quantum memories~\cite{Zhong2017,Laplane2017,Chao2020}, photon interfaces~\cite{Rakonjac2021,Rivera2023}, and can be combined with qubits like solid-state nuclear spins~\cite{OSullivan2024} or superconducting qubits~\cite{Gouzien2021}.
-They have also emerged as a promising platform for optomechanics~\cite{Molmer2016,Seidelin2019,Chauvet2023}.
-However, as other sources of broadening are gradually eliminated, the temperature-dependent $T^7$ broadening from two-phonon Raman scattering \cite{Konz2003} can begin to limit performance, making it pertinent to investigate the potential gain of operating the system in the sub-1 K regime.
+As scalable quantum technologies progress, demands on the underlying physical platforms continue to grow.
+Rare-earth ions embedded in crystals are known for exceptional optical coherence, even at liquid helium temperatures, achieving record-narrow linewidths among solid-state optical emitters.
+For instance, spectral hole burning (SHB) can produce structures with linewidths below a few kHz, offering a viable alternative to ultrastable cavities in optical frequency metrology~\cite{Julsgaard2007,Thorpe2011,Galland2020_OL,Lin2023_OE,Gustavsson2025}.
+Rare-earth doped crystals are also used in quantum memories~\cite{Zhong2017,Laplane2017,Chao2020}, photon interfaces~\cite{Rakonjac2021,Rivera2023}, and hybridized with solid-state nuclear spins~\cite{OSullivan2024} or superconducting qubits~\cite{Gouzien2021}, and have also emerged as a promising platform for optomechanics~\cite{Molmer2016,Seidelin2019, Otha2021,Chauvet2023}.